 Do keep in mind, though, that electrolysis isn't without some possible side effects.
 "Electrolysis is typically a more tedious option, and it carries a little bit more risk of causing skin discoloration around the hair follicles as a side effect," Akhavan says.
 Be sure to consult a certified and experienced professional in order to minimize possible side effects.

 According to NYC Dermatologist Debra Jaliman, this prescription cream is formulated with eflornithine hydrochloride, which slows the growth and thickness of facial hair.
-Apply twice daily, and after 4-8 weeks, facial hair will be dramatically affected.
+Apply twice daily, and after 4 to 8 weeks, facial hair will be dramatically affected.
 Technically, you still have to remove the excess facial hair, as growth is halted, not stopped completely.
-However, Dr. Jaliman has seen otherwise. “people who use Vaniqa find it effective.
+However, Dr. Jaliman has seen otherwise.
+“People who use Vaniqa find it effective.
 Some find that they do not need to wax or use depilatories.